 Jack & Becky Gurley, Sparks, MD Certified organic vegetables, fruit and herbs raised on a 7 acre farm in Baltimore County, Maryland.
 We utilize extensive crop rotations, minimize off farm inputs and rely almost totally on natural systems to produce safe, healthy food in an environmentally sound way thus ensuring the viability and future of our family farm.
 Website

 Jeff Boogaard, Loudoun County, Virginia Before growing hemp, for nearly a decade Jeff ran a livestock farm raising exotic animals.
-They were best known for having the largest herd of Asian water buffalo in Virginia, as well as rabbit, poultry and pig.
 After Virginia adopted the 2018 Farm Bill which legalized hemp with a THC level of less than 0.3%, the farm transitioned to growing hemp.
 Cannabreeze CBD Hemp grows premium grade CBD and CBG hemp using pesticide and chemical free organic practices.

-Delores and Don Magnani, Lexington Park, St. Mary’s County, MD Asparagus, lettuce, onions, specialty beans, sweet potatoes, Yukon gold potatoes. herbs, tomatoes, melons, bramble fruit, cauliflower.
+Delores, Don and Johnathan Magnani, Lexington Park, St. Mary’s County, MD A small family farm operating for over 30 years.
+Crops are grown by use of organic products.
+Asparagus, lettuce, bok choy, collards, onions, specialty beans, sweet potatoes, Yukon gold potatoes. herbs, tomatoes, honey, strawberries, blueberries and more!

 Molly Kroiz, Lovettsville, Virginia Handmade artisanal cheeses using milk from Alpine dairy goats. website